tete-kh/mite_analysis/unmapping_blast.md

 ## Extraction of Unmapped Reads with minimap2 + BLASTn Classification

-Commands for host DNA removal (unmapping) and for BLASTn classification
+Commands for host DNA removal -> optaining non-host reads (unmapped reads) and for BLASTn classification

 ### 1. Convert BAM to FASTQ